hermanro77/python-challenges/README.md

 # Python Challenges
-These are some small Python challenges.
+Welcome to these small Python challenges!!

 You can find all the challenges in the `challenges` folder.
-The solution can be found in the .solution folder.
+The solution can be found in the `.solution` folder.
+But this should only be used if you are really stuck, try and solve the tasks by googling yourself.
+This is the best way to learn a new programming language.

-Furthermore, all challenges can be tested via unit tests.
-So that you know if you found the correct solution.
+Furthermore, all challenges can be tested via unit tests in the `tests` folder.
+By running these you know if you found the correct solution.
 See below for how to run the tests.

 ## Setup